top of page

 Partnering With Pastoralists for a Sustainable Future

 Pastoralists play a vital role in managing and restoring their lands.
 Our approach reinforces traditional pastoral practices, ensuring that grazing remains a sustainable, resilient and hopefully primary livelihood.
 By collaborating with Soils for the Future Africa, and Soils for the Future Tanzania, pastoral communities increase soil carbon, which is converted into carbon credits, providing long-term financial support for cultural and ecological sustainability.
-Unlike short-term aid, carbon financing provides the potential for long-term sustainable land restoration solutions to improve the livelihoods of pastoralists and their cultural identity.
-It is only through the business of carbon financing that this is possible, which is in stark contrast to recent declines in funding international aid.

 Protecting Ancestral Rangelands